yevgenryeznik/rnd-course2018/README.md

 There are nine \*.Rmd files with the corresponding content.
 One file corresponds to one lecture.

-After rendering \*.Rmd file, the lecture's content is available in the slidy_presentation format, which one can run in a web browser.
+After rendering \*.Rmd file, the lecture's content is available in the `slidy_presentation` format, which one can run in a web browser.

-If needed, there is an \*.R script that reproduced the figures and/or numeric results presented in the lecture. \*.R scripts available in the folder code.
+If needed, there is an \*.R script that reproduced the figures and/or numeric results presented in the lecture \*.R scripts available in the folder `code`.